c6o/docs/docs/guides/using-cli.md

 ## Initialize the CLI

-Start the CodeZero daemon (background service) by running:
+Start the Codezero daemon (background service) by running:

 ```bash
 > czctl start
 ```

 :::note
-CodeZero requires `sudo` access to modify your system's `hosts` file.
+Codezero requires `sudo` access to modify your system's `hosts` file.
 The `hosts` file is used to define in-cluster DNS information on your local machine during a teleport session.
 :::

 ## Run commands